-Franklin Graham: Welsh first minister 'regrets' US evangelist's Newport event
+Franklin Graham: Mark Drakeford 'regrets' US evangelist's event

 He said the Welsh government was working on a plan that "aims to make us a genuinely LGBTQ+ friendly nation".

-A spokesman for ICC Wales said it had "received assurance from the Billy Graham Evangelistic Association (BGEA) that the content of the God Loves You Tour - UK will not breach any UK laws and that The Reverend Franklin Graham will not be speaking out against anyone, or any group of people, and that his message will be one of God's love and non-discriminatory."
+A spokesman for ICC Wales said it had "received assurance from the Billy Graham Evangelistic Association (BGEA) that the content of the God Loves You Tour - UK will not breach any UK laws and that the Reverend Franklin Graham will not be speaking out against anyone, or any group of people, and that his message will be one of God's love and non-discriminatory."